 is written to the binary log and sent to all the other server instances in the cluster to create the account on them.

-If the primary InnoDB Cluster was set up in a version before MySQL Shell 8.0.20, the
+If the primary InnoDB Cluster was set up by a MySQL Shell version before MySQL Shell 8.0.20, the

 command might have been used with the